myriadrf/LimeSuiteNG/docs/gettingStarted/windows/condaRecipe.rst

    Check out radioconda and conda environment setup.
 See :ref:`radioconda-setup-ref`.

 LimeSuiteNG library can also be built using conda recipe.
-Plugin recipe files are provided in ``<repo root>\.conda\`` directory.
-To start the build process execute the following commands:
+Library recipe files are provided in ``<repo root>\.conda\`` directory.
+To start the build process, execute the following commands:

 .. code-block:: bash